External Ids for ADA Gene

 GeneCards Summary for ADA Gene

 ADA (Adenosine Deaminase) is a Protein Coding gene.
-Diseases associated with ADA include listeria meningitis and cauda equina syndrome.
+Diseases associated with ADA include severe combined immunodeficiency due to ada deficiency and adenosine deaminase deficiency.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include adenosine deaminase activity and purine nucleoside binding.

 UniProtKB/Swiss-Prot for ADA Gene